 Cultivating a purpose-driven life by day leads to more peaceful slumber at night.

-This discovery is the result of a study from Northwestern Medicine and Rush University Medical Center.
-The study looked at 823 participants, focusing on older adults, ages 60 to 100.
+This discovery is the result of a study from Northwestern Medicine and Rush University Medical Center, which polled 823 participants who were 60 to 100 years old.
 Researchers focused on older people for this data collection because as humans age, we tend to have more disturbances in sleep, troubled by things such as restless leg syndrome and insomnia.
 The American College of Physicians now recommends non-drug interventions as a first-line defense for treating insomnia, as opposed to popping a sleeping pill, so understanding how to help people sleep better, more naturally, is an exciting area of research.

 For the study, participants answered a 10-question survey on how they felt about their life’s purpose and a 32-page survey on sleep.
 Once the numbers were crunched, the results showed that people who felt their lives had meaning were 63 percent less likely to have sleep apnea and 52 percent less likely to have restless leg syndrome.